mehmetnuribolat/URL-Shortener/README.md

 ```

 - Application will start on http://localhost:8000.
-- Postman Collection exist is available in source repository.
+- Postman Collection is available in source repository.